mvk/blog.wooh.hu/content/post/switching-to-chromebook-part-1.md

 ### Experiment on a Chromebook

-After about 7 days I was still using only a browser on my Mac so I tought it's a good idea to move ahead and find a cheap used Chromebook for a real ChomeOS experience.
+After about 7 days I was still using only a browser on my Mac so I thought it's a good idea to move ahead and find a cheap used Chromebook for a real ChomeOS experience.

 Unfortunately in Hungary there are no Chromebooks at all, but luckily we have a local ebay like site which has a few used chromebooks listed.
 I was looking for a Chromebook with 4G memory.
 The 2G ones are a joke I guess.
 Finally I found one for **$198 USD**.
 It was the **Acer C720P Touch** Chromebook.
 It has a small screen but has HDMI to extend the screen to my monitor which could be definitely enough.